 2. Design (4 to 12 weeks)

-Based on the creative brief and information gathered in the discovery stage, the project will then move to the design phase.
-It is at this stage that design mock ups are created and presented for feedback to establish a design that meets the goals for the new website.
-Design mockups may include homepage designs, multiple internal page designs, desktop views and mobile views.
+Based on the creative brief and information gathered in the strategy stage, the project will then move to the design phase.
+It is at this stage that design mock ups are created and presented for feedback to establish a custom or template design that meets the goals for the new website.
+Design mockups may include homepage designs, multiple internal page designs, desktop views, and mobile views.

 3. Content writing and assembly (5 to 15 weeks)